 Every bookmaker has tools built into their site to help you stay in control and gamble responsibly:

-- Cool Off Period – some bookmakers such as Sky Bet have the cool off period feature where you can block access to their website for a set period of time whether it’s one day or 30 days.
+- Cool Off Period – Some bookmakers such as Sky Bet have a ‘cool off’ feature where you can block access to their website for a set period of time, whether it’s one day or 30 days.

-- Account History – the account history feature allows you to track your betting history, deposits and withdrawals so you can keep an eye on every transaction you make.
+- Account History – Account history features will allow you to track your betting history, deposits and withdrawals so you can keep an eye on every transaction you make.

-- Self Exclusion – if you want to take a longer break you can ask bookmakers to block you from all products for a long period of time such as six months or a number of years.
+- Self Exclusion – If you want to take a longer break, you can ask bookmakers to block you from all products for a longer period of time, such as six months or a number of years.